the-turing-way/the-turing-way/book/content/reproducibility/02/whycare.md

 **3. Publish validated research and avoid misinformation**

 Lack of reproducibility is one of the major factors that lead to paper retractions (source [Retraction Watch](https://retractionwatch.com/)).
 The best-known analyses of scientific literatures in psychology {% cite Begley2012 %} and cancer biology {% cite aac47162015 %} found the reproducibility rates of their research output of around 40% and 10%, respectively.
 By working reproducibly, we can develop validated research work, avoid misinformation that can limit replicability of our work and publish accurate research outputs.
+This aspect does not only support the validity of the current work, but any future studies that are based on reproducible research {% cite MozillaScienceLab %}.

 **4. Write your paper efficiently**